awsdocs/aws-codebuild-user-guide/doc_source/sample-test-report-cli.md

   + Visual Studio TRX

   Create your test cases with any test framework that can create report files in one of these formats \(for example, Surefire JUnit plugin, TestNG, or Cucumber\)\.
 + Create an S3 bucket and make a note of its name\.
-For more information, see [How Do I Create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon S3 User Guide*\.
+For more information, see [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon S3 User Guide*\.
 + Create an IAM role and make a note of its ARN\.
 You need the ARN when you create your build project\.
 + If your role does not have the following permissions, add them\.